Choosing the Best Font for Email Marketing Campaigns

 Verdana

 Harry’s font choices make for easy reading and a modern, playful feel.
 The brand uses Verdana for the body text and pairs it with Gill Sans (in CTA) to improve the reading experience.
-This also works well with Harry’s visuals.
+This also works well with the visuals.

-An example of Verdana font in email
+An example of Verdana font in email in the body text below an image and above a CTA

 Source: Moosend